goreleaser/goreleaser/docs/README.md

 }
 ```

-And this version will always be the name of the current tag.
+`version` will always be the name of the current Git tag.

 ## Release customization

-GoReleaser provides multiple customizations, we will cover them with the help of [goreleaser.example.yml](https://github.com/goreleaser/goreleaser/blob/master/goreleaser.example.yml).
+GoReleaser provides multiple customizations.
+We will cover them with the help of [goreleaser.example.yml](https://github.com/goreleaser/goreleaser/blob/master/goreleaser.example.yml).
-Below is the _goreleaser.yml_ file structure:
+The _goreleaser.yml_ file is structured like this:
 ```yml
 build:
   ...